AndreaHor/LifT_Solver/solverILP/README.md

   - `DEBUG_OUTPUT_FILES = 0`
     Expects 0/1 values.
 If set to 1, the solver outputs preliminary feasible solutions obtained during its run.
 Default value is 0.

+  - `CONTROL_OUTPUT_FILES = 0`
+    Expects 0/1 values.
+If set to 0, the solver does not produce any files except the file with final results.
+Default value is 1.

   - `SPARSIFY = 1`
     Expects value 0/1.
 If set to 0, no sparsification is done, so parameters related to sparsificatioin are not needed.
 If set to 1, sparsification is done.
 Default and recommended value is 1.